SpaceShot/agentcon-pizza-workshop/docs/index.md

 - A browser and access to the [Azure Portal](https://portal.azure.com)
 - An [Azure subscription](./get-azure) provided or use your own
-- A [developement environment](./dev-environment) with Python 3.10+ installed
+- A [developement environment](./dev-environment) with .NET 10 installed
-- Familiarity with Python basics (no deep AI background required!)
+- Familiarity with .NET basics (no deep AI background required!)

 ## Workshop Goal